-He’s known in Central Australia as Tjungurrayi and Watama in recognition of his strong connection with Aboriginal people
+He’s known in Central Australia as Tjungurrayi and Wotama in recognition of his strong connection with Aboriginal people.

 DAVID PEAKE ThL, Grad Dip Rel Ed, OAM

-David has more than twenty years working with disadvantaged and disengaged Indigenous and non-Indigenous young people in communities including Fitzroy, West Heidelberg, Braybrook and Broadmeadows.
-David is the CEO of E Qubed which creates educational and employment pathways for disengaged youth using social enterprise as a key model.
-He has been, variously, a probation officer, a youth liaison officer, counsellor, football coach, hospital chaplain, street worker for the homeless, a drug and alcohol worker, trauma consultant, counselling co-ordinator, grief consultant, family counsellor and industrial chaplain, not to mention an Anglican parish priest in some of Melbourne’s most disadvantaged areas.
+David has more than twenty years experience working with disadvantaged and disengaged Indigenous and non-Indigenous young people in communities including Fitzroy, West Heidelberg, Braybrook and Broadmeadows.
+David is the CEO of EQubed which creates educational and employment pathways for disengaged youth using social enterprise as a key model.
+He has been a probation officer, a youth liaison officer, counselor, football coach, hospital chaplain, street worker for the homeless, a drug and alcohol worker, trauma consultant, counselling coordinator, grief consultant, family counselor and industrial chaplain, not to mention an Anglican parish priest in some of Melbourne’s most disadvantaged areas.